dmariancatalin/dmariancatalin/README.md

 ### Hi there 👋

 Hello!
-My name is Marian Catalin.
+My name is Marian Cătălin.
 Aspiring Junior Manual Tester with a solid understanding of software testing principles and a commitment to ensuring the reliability and functionality of software applications.
 Eager to contribute my meticulous attention to detail, analytical mindset, and passion for quality assurance in a dynamic team environment.
 Seeking an entry-level position where I can leverage my testing